Why You Need Soil Based Probiotics (SBOs)

 - Support mood and mental health

-Our earliest ancestors were exposed to a large number of bacteria through the way they lived and ate:
+Our earliest ancestors were exposed to a large number of bacteria through the way they lived and ate.
+To improve our health in present times, it’s important to learn the lessons from our past.
+Here are examples of how our ancestors were exposed to SBOs for natural gut health.

 - Prior to modern agricultural, the diet consisted primarily of wild plant foods; vegetables, roots, fruit and berries gathered from bushes, trees, and from the ground.